Deploy Azure Resources with Terraform – Storage Account Containers

 • In the Explorer panel in VS Code, create a new file named main.tf.
 This file will define your Terraform configuration.

-We are not going to do CI/CD but we can create the files preparing terrain for that anyway.
+We are not going to do CI/CD, but we can create the files to prepare the terrain for it anyway.

 So for now just copy and paste the following code into main.tf file.